demisto/demisto-sdk/docs/lint_command.md

 ### Lint

 Run lintings (flake8, mypy, pylint, bandit) and pytest. pylint and pytest will run within all the docker images of an integration/script.
 Meant to be used with integrations/scripts that use the folder (package) structure.

-Will lookup up what docker image to use and will setup the dev dependencies and file in the target folder.
+The appropriate docker images for the integration/script will be used to execute the pytest and pylint checks.

+**Use Cases**
+This command is used to make sure the code stands up to the python standards, prevents bugs and runs unit tests to make sure the code works as intended.

 **Arguments**:
 * **-d DIR, --dir DIR**
   Specify directory of integration/script.
 Also supports several direcories as a CSV (default: None)